Excel2TXF - Specific Broker Instructions

 2. Click on "Report Management" and then "Tax Forms".

-3. Select the option for "Gain and Loss Report (Schedule D)".
+3. Select the option for "Worksheet for Form 8949".

 That's it!
 Now you're ready to run the Excel2TXF software to create the .TXF file for your tax software.